cyberphone/jws-ct/README.md

 ## Combining "Detached" JWS with JCS (JSON Canonicalization Scheme)
-This repository contains a PoC showing how to create "clear text" JSON signatures by combining detached JWS compact objects with a [canonicalization](https://github.com/cyberphone/json-canonicalization#json-canonicalization) scheme.
+This repository contains a PoC showing how you can create "clear text" JSON signatures by combining detached JWS compact objects with a simple [canonicalization](https://github.com/cyberphone/json-canonicalization#json-canonicalization) scheme.